Coleophora amethystinella

 Coleophora amethystinella is a moth of the family Coleophoridae, found in Asia and Europe.

 Taxonomy

 The species was previously considered to be a synonym of Coleophora fuscicornis.

 Description

 The length of the forewings is 7–8.5 mm for males and 6.5–7 mm for females.
-Adults are dark glossy green, with distinctive orange eyelashes, if observed closely.
-Adults are on wing in June in western Europe.

-The larvae feed on smooth tare (Vicia tetrasperma).
-They feed within the seedpods of their host plant, living within a movable case with a length of 9–11 mm.
+Adults are on wing in June in western Europe.They feed within the seedpods of their host plant.